Supriyasingh22/CareQuest---A-HealthCare-Recommender-System/README.md

 - Predicts diseases based on user-entered symptoms
 - Recommends specialized doctors for identified diseases
 - Provides user-friendly interface for symptom input and doctor recommendations
+- Location-Based Search: Allows users to search for doctors based on the location of their preference, enhancing the personalization of healthcare recommendations.

 ## 💡 Technologies Used